-A holder of Multi-Crew Pilot Licence may apply for renewal of the licence where he or she has logged not less than six hours as pilot in command or co-pilot and has done six take-offs and landings within the six months preceding the date of application for renewal.
+A holder of MPL may apply for renewal of the licence where he or she has logged not less than six hours as PIC or co-pilot and has done six take-offs and landings within the six months preceding the date of application for renewal.

-Airline Transport Pilot Licence
+Airline Transport Pilot Licence (ATPL)

-85. Eligibility requirements for airline transport pilot licence An applicant for an airline transport pilot licence (ATPL) shall-
+85. Eligibility requirements for ATPL

+An applicant for ATPL shall-

-- (a) be at least twenty-one years of age; - (b) demonstrate the ability to read, speak, write, and understand the English language in accordance with the language proficiency requirements specified in Second Schedule of these Regulations; - (c) meet at least one of the following requirements- - (i) hold a valid and current commercial pilot licence (CPL) and an instrument rating; - (ii) meet the military experience requirements under regulation 28, to qualify for a CPL, and an instrument rating if the person is a rated military pilot or former rated military pilot; or - (iii) hold either a foreign ATPL or a foreign CPL and an instrument rating issued by another Contracting State;
+- (a) be at least twenty-one years of age; - (b) demonstrate the ability to read, speak, write and understand the English language in accordance with the language proficiency requirements specified in Schedule 3 to these Regulations;

-- (d) meet the applicable aeronautical experience requirements of this sub-part before applying for the practical test; - (e) pass a knowledge test on the applicable aeronautical knowledge areas specified in regulation 84 that apply to the aircraft category and class rating sought;

-(f) pass the practical test on the applicable areas of operation specified in Regulation 85, that apply to the aircraft category and class rating sought; and

-(g) have a valid Class 1 Medical Certificate issued under these Regulations.
+- (c) meet at least one of the following requirements- - (i) hold a valid and current CPL and an instrument rating; - (ii) meet the military experience requirements under regulation 30, to qualify for a CPL and an instrument rating if the person is a rated military pilot or former rated military pilot; or - (iii) hold either a foreign ATPL or a foreign CPL and an instrument rating issued by another contracting State; - (d) meet the applicable aeronautical experience requirements of this sub-part before applying for the practical test; - (e) pass a knowledge test on the applicable aeronautical knowledge areas specified in regulation 86 that apply to the aircraft category and class rating sought; - (f) pass the practical test on the applicable areas of operation specified in regulation 87, that apply to the aircraft category and class rating sought; and - (g) have valid class 1 medical certificate issued under these regulations.

-86. Aeronautical knowledge requirements for airline transport pilot licence
+86. Aeronautical knowledge requirements for ATPL

-(1) Subject to subregulation (2) an applicant for an Airline Transport Pilot Licence, shall receive and record ground training in a manner prescribed by the Authority, in the aeronautical knowledge areas that apply to aeroplane and helicopter aircraft categories.
+(1) An applicant for an ATPL, shall receive and record ground training in a manner prescribed by the authority, in the aeronautical knowledge areas that apply to aeroplane and helicopter aircraft categories.

-(2) An applicant shall have demonstrated a level of knowledge appropriate to the privileges granted to the holder of an airline transport pilot licence and appropriate to the category of aircraft intended to be included in the licence, in at least the following subjects:air law including-
+(2) An applicant shall demonstrate a level of knowledge appropriate to the privileges granted to the holder of an ATPL and appropriate to the category of aircraft intended to be included in the ATPL, in at least the following subjects-